How to Grade Fancy Cut Diamonds

 - Wide corners on emerald cuts.

-- Flat wings on marquis, pear or heart.
+- Flat wings on marquises, pears, and hearts.

-Undefined points.
-Many of the above cause undefined points.
+- Undefined points.
+Many of the above elements can cause undefined points.
 Lines should go to a point, not transverse it.

 Length to Width Ratio

-One of the least influential criteria.
-Some have more eye appeal than others, may create setting problems or weak tips.
+One of the least influential criteria, some L/W ratios have more eye appeal than others.
+Others may create setting problems or weak tips.

-Determine if L/w ratio is appropriate, if stone is attractive and eye appeal.
-Note if (slightly, noticeably, or obviously) too long or too short.
+Determine if the L/W ratio is appropriate and if stone is attractive with eye appeal.
+Note if the stone is (slightly, noticeably, or obviously) too long or too short.

-Do not over grade inclusions in emerald cuts or ignore small ones in tips of marquis and pears.
+Don’t over-grade inclusions in emerald cuts or ignore small ones in the tips of marquises and pears.